top of page

 The verb 'protract' derives its etymology from the Latin word 'protrahere,' which can be broken down into 'pro,' meaning 'forward' or 'forth,' and 'trahere,' meaning 'to pull' or 'to draw.'
 This etymological origin reflects the idea of pulling or drawing something forward, which aligns with the meaning of the word 'protract' as to prolong or extend in time.
 When one protracts a situation or period, they are figuratively pulling it forward in time, making it last longer than it otherwise would.
 This etymology highlights the action of stretching out or drawing something out temporally, providing insight into the word's usage to describe the act of extending the duration of an event or circumstance.

-Find the meaning of protract
+Find the correct meaning of the verb protract:

 Try Again!